SimonSubokLee/ston-docs-son/admin/intro.rst

 As the service expands, budget uses change.
 In the early stage, logic development consumes a huge portion of budget.
 On the contrary, in the growing period, data management consumes most of the budget as the number of users increases.
 Content transfer becomes the main concern as the service matures, making it the biggest obstacle for service scale-out.
 How can the exploding bandwidth be covered?

-The Edge : Transfer layer
+The Edge : Delivery Layer
 ==========================

 .. figure:: img/intro_3layers.png